-In 2020 Seeka confronted a new challenge to our health and safety systems, as Covid-19 threatened community health and disrupted business systems.

-Prior to Covid-19's detection in New Zealand, Seeka formed a Covid-19 response committee to protect our people and prepare our business.
-We worked with health professionals to secure personal protective equipment and implement social distancing protocols to mitigate risk.
-We secured more-spacious accommodation for RSE workers and organised quarantine housing, which was later used to isolate suspected contacts of a confirmed community case.
+Seeka has a Covid-19 response committee to protect our people and prepare our business.
+We have worked with health professionals, secured personal protective equipment, and used social distancing protocols to mitigate risk and keep our people safe as we deliver an essential service.
+This includes using operational "bubbles", onsite personnel temperature logging, touchless signing in, the provision of personal protective equipment, two-metre screening, enlarged break areas, 24-hour cleaning and remote management.

-During harvest, Seeka initiated new protective measures to keep our people safe as we worked to deliver an essential service.
-This included designating operational "bubbles", onsite personnel temperature logging, provision of personal protective equipment, two-metre screening, enlarged break areas, 24-hour cleaning and remote management.
-We were part of a community effort that kept our whānau safe as collectively we worked to clear our growers' crops and supply the world with safe, healthy food.
-Over the Level-4 lockdown period, Seeka paid \$12.2m in direct salary and wages, along with a further \$3.0m to picking contractors, and had no recorded cases of Covid-19 in our workforce.
+Seeka is part of a community effort that kept our whānau safe as collectively we worked to harvest our growers' crops and supply the world with safe, healthy food.
+This included operating an essential service from Auckland New Zealand and Victoria Australia, during prolonged periods of community lockdown in FY21.

-Over the full year, the Group employed more than 3,000 people working in multiple complex environments.
-Group salary and wages equate to 1,680 full time equivalents.
+Our people work in multiple, complex environments, and we focus on building safety into everything we do.
+This included instilling Seeka's safety culture as we amalgamated OPAC and Orangewood in FY21.
+Over the full year, the Group employed more than 4700 people, with Group salary and wages equating to 1915 full time equivalents.

-The following table reports key health and safety measures and targets in 2020.
+The following table reports Seeka's health and safety lead and lag measures for FY21.